Uniswap/v3-new-chain-deployments/README.md

 After following the instructions presented in the below sections, networks who have received approval from Uniswap Governance will have the Uniswap V3 protocol running fully on their EVM chain meaning the following is true:

 - All contracts in the [@uniswap/v3-core](https://github.com/Uniswap/v3-core) and [@uniswap/v3-periphery](https://github.com/Uniswap/v3-periphery) repos are deployed to the new host chain
-- A [Sub Graph](https://thegraph.com/docs/en/developer/define-subgraph-hosted/) and [Token Lists](https://tokenlists.org/) have been created for the new deployment
+- [Sub Graphs](https://thegraph.com/docs/en/developer/define-subgraph-hosted/) and [Token Lists](https://tokenlists.org/) have been created and deployed
 - The [app.uniswap.org](https://app.uniswap.org) and [info.uniswap.org](info.uniswap.org) sites include all supported functionality on the newly deployed EVM chain
-- Uniswap Governance on the Ethereum Mainnet chain has an established message bridge with the deployment on the new host chain
+- Uniswap Governance on the Ethereum Mainnet governs an established message bridge with the deployment on the new host chain

 ![ Deployment Map ](https://github.com/Uniswap/v3-new-chain-deployments/blob/Assets/Deployment%20Map.png?raw=true)